yanigisawa/zero-to-hello-django/README.md

 * Type `explorer .` (note trailing period) to open an explorer window at the current command line location.

-* Type `cmd` or `powershell` in Windows Explorer address bar to open that console at that path
+* Type `cmd` or `powershell` in Windows Explorer address bar to open a console at that path

 * From a `cmd` session, use the Up arrow key to re-type a previous command in the